zapier/visual-builder/docs/_build/fields/dynamic-field.md

 > **Note**:
 - Do not rely on any input fields already having a value, since they won't have one the first time the Zap editor loads.
 - Dynamic fields using `z.request`  will not show in the Zap editor preview.
+- Dynamic fields can only be added to actions, not triggers.

 ![Add Zapier Dynamic Field](https://cdn.zappy.app/8177dce9ee77e014b8fe65f4f6d6e5ba.png)